feldaher/zotcraft/README.md

 ZotCraft is an integration tool that bridges your Zotero research collection with Craft's note-taking environment.

-Coming soon: enrich your literature notes with AI-generated summaries and maintain a beautifully organized research workspace.

 ## ✨ Features

 - 🔄 **Automatic Synchronization** - Set it and forget it with configurable auto-sync intervals
-- 🤖 **AI Enrichment** - Generate intelligent summaries and key points from abstracts (Untested!)
 - 📂 **Collection Support** - Select specific Zotero collections and target Craft collections
 - 🏷️ **Smart Tagging** - Automatically convert Zotero tags to Craft-style hashtags (#machine_learning)
 - 🎨 **Rich Formatting** - Create structured notes with metadata, abstracts, and summaries